Beyond the Door (1974 film)

-Beyond the Door (Italian: Chi sei?, lit.
-"Who are you?") is a 1974 supernatural horror film directed by Ovidio G. Assonitis and Roberto Piazzoli, and starring Juliet Mills, Gabriele Lavia, and Richard Johnson.
-The plot follows a San Francisco housewife who becomes demonically possessed in the midst of a pregnancy.
-The film was a co-production between the United States and Italy.
-It was released in the United Kingdom in an extended cut under the title Devil Within Her.
+Beyond the Door (Chi sei?, also released as The Devil Within Her) is a 1974 Italian supernatural horror film directed by Ovidio G. Assonitis and Roberto D'Ettore Piazzoli, starring Juliet Mills, Gabriele Lavia, and Richard Johnson.
+The plot follows a San Francisco housewife (Mills) who becomes demonically possessed in the midst of a pregnancy.

 Beyond the Door opened in the United States in May 1975, and became a major commercial success, grossing approximately $15 million.
 Critical reaction to the film was largely negative, with numerous critics deeming it an imitation of The Exorcist (1973).
 That film's distributor, Warner Bros., filed a lawsuit against the production company behind Beyond the Door, claiming copyright infringement.
-A settlement was ultimately reached years later in 1979.
+A settlement was ultimately reached in 1979.

-This would be the first entry into the Beyond the Door trilogy in the United States as Mario Bava's Shock (1977) was re-titled Beyond the Door II and branded as a sequel, though it has no relation to the 1974 film.
+This would be the first entry into the Beyond the Door trilogy in the United States as Mario Bava's Shock (1977) was re-titled Beyond the Door II and branded as a sequel, though it has no relation to the 1974 film other than the presence of actor David Colin Jr..
 A second sequel, Beyond the Door III, was also released in 1989, though it too bears no relation to the previous two films.

 Plot

 Jessica Barrett, a young English mother living in San Francisco, reveals to her music executive husband, Robert, that she is pregnant.
 The couple already have two young children: a son, Ken, and daughter, Gail.
 Several days later, during Ken's birthday party, Robert finds Jessica violently ill and vomiting in the bathroom.
 After visiting Dr. George Staton, her obstetrician and personal friend, Jessica is informed that she is in fact three months pregnant, not the mere weeks she believed.

-Over the course of her pregnancy, Jessica finds herself subject to violent mood swings, apparent hallucinations of voices, and poltergeist phenomenon.
+Over the course of her pregnancy, Jessica finds herself subject to violent mood swings, apparent hallucinations of voices, and poltergeist phenomena.
 On one occasion, Jessica is awoken by disembodied wheezing, and levitates into the air and wheezes violently all through her house.
 George confides in a worried Robert that Jessica's pregnancy is progressing at an unbelievably rapid rate.
 Fearing for her wellbeing, George arranges for Jessica to spend time with his wife, Barbara, hoping she will confide in her.

 Jessica tells George she wants an abortion, but swiftly vacillates, accusing him of being a murderer when he agrees to an abortion should he find the pregnancy a hazard to her health.
 The Barrett household soon becomes a hotbed of supernatural activity that terrorizes both Gail and Ken when their father is away.
 Meanwhile, Jessica exhibits increasingly horrifying behavior akin to demonic possession, such as inhumanly twisting her head, wheezing and projectile vomiting.